-What is the Antilock Braking System or ABS?
+What is Antilock Braking System (ABS) in a car?

-Antilock Braking System (ABS) is a type of an active safety system of a vehicle.
+Antilock Braking System (ABS) is a type of vehicle’s active safety system.
 It is also known as the anti-skid braking system.
 This system comes into action when the driver suddenly applies the brakes during an emergency.
 Employing the antilock braking system on cars and bikes is now mandatory in most parts of the world.

-Whenever the driver suddenly applies the brakes to a high-speed vehicle, there is always a chance of the 'wheel-lock'.
-The wheel-lock means that the respective wheel stops suddenly instead of coming to a halt slowly.
-Due to the wheel-lock, the driver loses control over the vehicle and the vehicle skids off the road.
+Whenever the driver suddenly applies the brakes to a high-speed vehicle, there is always a chance of the ‘wheel-lock.’
+The wheel-lock means that the respective wheel stops suddenly instead of slowly coming to a halt.
+Due to the wheel-lock, the driver loses control over the vehicle, and the vehicle skids off the road.
 Thus, a fatal accident takes place.
-In order to avoid such situations, the manufacturers employ the ABS system.
+In order to avoid such situations, the manufacturers employ the ABS.

 The ABS has the following components: